gbmhunter/NinjaTerm/README.md

 npm run package
 ```

-Packages are automatically created for Windows, Linux and MacOS in the GitHub action when new commits are pushed to `master`.
+Packages are automatically created for Windows, Linux and MacOS in the GitHub action when new commits are pushed to `main`.
+Before pushing to `main`, make sure:

+1. Version number has been updated correctly in `release/app/package.json`.
+1. CHANGELOG has been updated.

 ## Native Libraries